-- Ride a multicab going up and down to the Haneul Park
+- Ride a multicab going towards the park

 - Walk around the park

 - Enjoy the overlooking view of Seoul at one of the rest areas

 During the peak of autumn, which occurs during October, there will be a long line to ride the multicab.
 More or less, you will decide on the spot to just walk up the road.
 I may take around 20-30 mins walk depending on your pacing.

 Haneul park once a landfill that has tons of garbage until the government decided to make the area into an ecological park.
 Amazing right? 🙂